brunohmg89/Random-English/Class/exercises/lesson1.md

 No, i wouldn't.

 3. Hi, how are you? <p>
-Hi, i'm fine and you?
+Hi! i'm fine, thanks and you?

 4. Do you work every morning? <p>
 Yes, i do.